codingphun/amazon-lex-customerservice-workshop/README.md

 ### AWS Account

 In order to complete this workshop you'll need an AWS Account with sufficient permission to create AWS IAM, Amazon Lex, Amazon Connect, Lambda, DynamoDB and CloudFormation resources.
-The code and instructions in this workshop assume only one student is using a given AWS account at a time.
-If you try sharing an account with another student, you'll run into naming conflicts for certain resources.
-You can work around these by appending a unique suffix to the resources that fail to create due to conflicts, but the instructions do not provide details on the changes required to make this work.

 ## Modules